 Istomin was certainly right, as Mehta’s schedule was more than hectic in those years, but this opinion, which Istomin had already given privately to the young conductor, was supposed to be off the record.
-The journalist actually reported it in an abrupt way.
-Mehta was probably displeased, as was Barenboïm when Istomin told his disapproval of his manic tendency to record everything in a hurry.
-Before he was in his 30s, Barenboïm had already recorded all of the Beethoven’s and Mozart’s concertos, Beethoven’s 32 piano sonatas and complete works of chamber music with piano!
+The journalist actually reported it in a less than discrete manner.
+Mehta was probably displeased with this, as was Barenboim when Istomin openly disapproved of his manic tendency to record everything in sight as quickly as possible.
+Before he was in his 30s, Barenboim had already recorded all the Beethoven and Mozart concertos, Beethoven’s 32 piano sonatas and the complete works for chamber music with piano!
 The two young musicians probably held it against Istomin.
 Barenboim would never invite him to play under his direction with the Orchestre de Paris, and would not even allow Istomin to come when he was not conducting.
-As for Zubin Mehta, there would be a few rare collaborations, and only one with the New York Philharmonic, though Mehta remained its music director for thirteen years.
+As for Zubin Mehta, there would be a few rare collaborations, and only one with the New York Philharmonic, although Mehta remained its music director for thirteen years.

 From the moment Zubin Mehta became music director of the Israel Philharmonic, Istomin was no longer invited.
 Not being able to make music again with the incomparable musicians of the Israel Philharmonic was one of Istomin’s greatest regrets.
 He also missed their highly knowledgeable and fervent audiences.
 For his part, Istomin invited Zubin Mehta whenever he had the opportunity, to the Casals Festival in Puerto Rico and the Primeras Jornadas Internacionales Casals in Mexico City in 1976.
 Their relationship remained very friendly.
 For Istomin’s 75th birthday, Zubin Mehta wrote: “I know his influence on countless young pianists that have been inspired by him and are enormously rich for having known him.
 The rare combination of being an excellent soloist and a superb chamber musician has made Eugene Istomin stand out for more than five decades as one of the greatest artists of our time.”